senzing-garage/knowledge-base/proposals/sdk-documentation/canonical-descriptions.md

 1. **whySearch**

-    - Describes why an entity did not match or relate to a set of search attributes.
+    - Describes the ways a set of search attributes relate to an entity.
+        - Can be a positive or negative match

 ## SzProduct